kristiania/pgr203-material/ADVANCED_JAVA.md

         properties.load(new FileReader("demo.properties"));

         // Never store database passwords in the source code or in git!
 They are the master
-        //  key to your most valauble asset: You data dataSource.setPassword(properties.getProperty("dataSource.password"));
+        //  key to your most valuable asset: You data dataSource.setPassword(properties.getProperty("dataSource.password"));

         ProductDao productDao = new ProductDao(dataSource);